izikeros/blog/content/posts/2019-08-23-cli-toolbelt-for-datascience-1.md

 ```sh
 split l/10 data.csv part_
 ```
 and this will result in having files `part_aa, part_ab,...`.
-Suffixes doesn't have to be alphabetical: can be numeric (use switch `-d`) or even hex (use switch `-x`).
-What is particularly usefull - prefixes can be used to save resulting files in given location.
+Suffixes don't have to be alphabetical: can be numeric (use switch `-d`) or even hex (use switch `-x`).
+What is particularly useful - prefixes can be used to save resulting files in given location.
 Let's take an example `dataset.csv` file located in data directory, we want to split this file into parts and save results in `parts` directory as shown below:

 ```text
 data